francetr/times-2dfilter/Rapport.md

 <center><img src = "./img/mean/bench_times_mean.png" width=600> </img></center>

-**Figure X.** Benchmarking of mean filter function implemented in JS.
+**Figure 13.** Benchmarking of mean filter function implemented in JS.
 We can see an increase of time processing the more the image size raises.
 The difference between images in term of time processing is not quite appearent.

 ## 3. Discussion